May Offensive: Kon Tum Province

-On 5 May PAVN artillery hit Kon Tum, Pleiku and Buôn Ma Thuột causing little damage.
+On 5 May, PAVN artillery hit Kon Tum, Pleiku and Buôn Ma Thuột causing little damage.
 A battalion from the 32nd Regiment attacked a convoy on Highway 14 south of Kon Tum, but the ambush was quickly broken up by the arrival of the ARVN 3rd Armored Cavalry Squadron.
-PAVN losses were 122 killed, while U.S. losses were nine killed and 16 missing.
+PAVN losses were 122 killed, while US losses were nine killed and 16 missing.

-At 04:45 on 5 May, a PAVN battalion from the 325C Division assaulted Hill 990 (14.843°N 107.617°E), a small outpost 2 km south of Ben Het Camp manned by a CIDG company and two U.S. advisers.
+At 04:45 on 5 May, a PAVN battalion from the 325C Division assaulted Hill 990 (14.843°N 107.617°E), a small outpost 2 km south of Ben Het Camp manned by a CIDG company and two US advisers.
 The PAVN swiftly penetrated the perimeter wire but inexplicably withdrew 10 minutes later.
 At 07:00, a large PAVN unit attacked the base again and then quickly withdrew leaving 16 dead.
-66 of the CIDG had been killed or were missing, while one U.S. adviser was killed and the other missing.
+66 of the CIDG had been killed or were missing, while one US adviser was killed and the other missing.

-Just before midnight on 9 May a battalion from the 101D Regiment and a sapper company attacked Firebase 25 (14.72°N 107.681°E), 3 km northeast of Ben Het Camp defended by Companies C and D, 3rd Battalion, 8th Infantry Regiment.
-In a three hour long firefight the defenders repulsed the attack killing 47 PAVN for the loss of three U.S. killed.
+Just before midnight on 9 May, a battalion from the 101D Regiment and a sapper company attacked Firebase 25 (14.72°N 107.681°E), 3 km northeast of Ben Het Camp, defended by Companies C and D, 3rd Battalion, 8th Infantry Regiment.
+In a three hour long firefight the defenders repulsed the attack killing 47 PAVN for the loss of three US killed.

-On 24 May, General Rosson created Task Force Matthews consisting of five battalions from the 4th Infantry Division and three from the 3rd Brigade, 101st Airborne Division.
+On 24 May, Rosson created Task Force Matthews consisting of five battalions from the 4th Infantry Division and three from the 3rd Brigade, 101st Airborne Division.
 After 88 B–52 sorties, Task Force Matthews set out to sweep the hills around Đắk Tô.